 The deadline is tomorrow.

 Example Note: This example sentence is indicative of a worker telling a coworker, perhaps someone of higher status at the place of employment, that the deadline is tomorrow.
 As such, the relationship between the speaker and listener is not as inherently distant as is the case between unacquainted customer and server.
 This is why the particle ni に may manifest here.
-However, because the phrase ni/to natte orimasu に・となっております, overall, implies shifting responsibility, that in of itself is unpleasant in the workplace.
+However, because the phrase ni/to natte orimasu に・となっております, overall, implies shifting responsibility, that in and of itself is unpleasant in the workplace.
 As such, this worker will most likely be corrected to simply use desu です instead.

 14. 当店は、女性専用｛となっております △・とさせて頂いています ○・ でございます ○｝。